 3.4: Communication Within and Between Neurons

-Thus far, we have described the main characteristics of neurons, including how their processes come in close contact with one another to form synapses.
+Thus far, we have described the main characteristics of neurons, including how their processes come in close contact to form synapses.
 In this section, we consider the conduction of communication within a neuron and how this signal is transmitted to the next neuron.
 There are two stages of this electrochemical action in neurons.
 The first stage is the electrical conduction of dendritic input to the initiation of an action potential within a neuron.
 The second stage is a chemical transmission across the synaptic gap between the presynaptic neuron and the postsynaptic neuron of the synapse.
-To understand these processes, we first need to consider what occurs within a neuron when it is at a steady state, called resting membrane potential.
+To understand these processes, we first need to consider what occurs within a neuron at its steady state, called resting membrane potential.

 Resting Membrane Potential